-Superbugs Could Put an End to Chemotherapy As Cancer Treatment Option
+Superbugs Threaten to End to Chemotherapy As Cancer Treatment

 Superbugs are expected to kill more people than cancer by 2050.